← Back to research

 Market PositionPattern leader — Defined the simple loop approach

-Long-term OutlookStable — Pattern will persist even as tools evolve
+Long-term OutlookStable — Pattern will persist even as specific implementations are absorbed upstream

 Ralph represents a philosophy more than a product.
 The pattern will remain relevant even as specific implementations change.